Writing

 How many subheadings should a listicle have?

-Can I mix subheading styles in one article?
+Should I mix subheading styles in the same article?

 You might also like